Vegas rapper arrested on murder charge after police say he wrote a song about the killing

-LAS VEGAS (KLAS) — The lyrics in a rap music video on social media depict a Las Vegas man rapping about a murder he committed two years earlier, according to Las Vegas police documents.
+LAS VEGAS, Nev.
+(KLAS) — The lyrics in a rap music video on social media depict a Las Vegas man rapping about a murder he committed two years earlier, according to Las Vegas police documents.

 That was just one piece of evidence in the arrest report for 25-year-old Kenjuan McDaniel, who is currently being held at the Clark County Detention Center on charges of murder.